3 Keys to Buying the Right Gym Shorts for Your Next Workout

 3. Embrace Your Personal Style

-The materials, fit, and pockets will all determine how your shorts look on you as well.
-Are you a fan of muted colors, minimal embellishments, and clean lines?
-Or are you looking for something bold, bright, and fun?
-Putting on your gym shorts should make you feel like you’re ready to conquer anything, so don’t skimp on style.
+The materials, fit and pockets will all determine how your shorts look on you as well.
+Are you a fan of muted colours, minimal embellishments and clean lines?
+Or are you looking for something bold, bright and fun?
+Putting on your gym shorts should make you feel like you're ready to conquer anything, so don't skimp on style.

 Common Questions When Shopping for Shorts